smatechnologies/twilio-sms-notifications/README.md

 # Twilio SMS Notification Script for SMA OpCon
-This repository contains a powershell script and procedures for implementing using Twilio for your SMS notifications within SMA OpCon.
-Please refer to the procedures Word Document for information on how to set up and configure this functionality.
+This repository contains a powershell script and procedures for implementing Twilio for your SMS notifications within SMA OpCon.
+Please refer to the procedures below for information on how to set up and configure this functionality.

 # Disclaimer